biolink/biolink-model/docs/index.md

          * [ReactionToParticipantAssociation](ReactionToParticipantAssociation.md)
              * [ReactionToCatalystAssociation](ReactionToCatalystAssociation.md)
      * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype.
-     * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) - An interaction between a chemical entity and a gene or gene product.
      * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) - An interaction between a chemical entity and a biological process or pathway.
      * [ContributorAssociation](ContributorAssociation.md) - Any association between an entity (such as a publication) and various agents that contribute to its realisation
      * [DiseaseOrPhenotypicFeatureToGeneticInheritanceAssociation](DiseaseOrPhenotypicFeatureToGeneticInheritanceAssociation.md) - An association between either a disease or a phenotypic feature and its mode of (genetic) inheritance.